ModestB/what-to-watch/README.md

 ### Features

-- Ability to search for Movies, TV shows, Actors
+- Ability to search for Movies, TV shows
 - View additional information (trailers, reviews, rating, description, biography) about Movie.
-TV show or Actor
+TV show
 - Ability to save Movies and TV shows to "To watch list"
 - Support for Chrome, Firefox